 Turnpike management has informed us that additional improvements are scheduled to be completed during the upcoming year and through the subsequent five-year Work Program cycle.
 Further, new interchanges are expected to open to traffic at Braddock Road on the Polk Parkway in FY 2025, NW 170th Street on the Turnpike Mainline-SR 821 in FY 2027, and Sand Lake Road on the Turnpike Mainline-SR 91 in FY 2027.
 Interchange improvements consist of the following interchange modifications: N.W.
 57th Avenue and Golden Glades in Miami-Dade County; Sunrise Boulevard and Sample Road in Broward County; PGA Boulevard and Glades Road in Palm Beach County; new ramps at Leesburg South in Lake County, and Orlando-South in Orange County.
-Beyond the five-year Work Program, a new interchange planned at Nolte Road on the Turnpike Mainline-SR 91 is expected to open to traffic in FY 2030, a new interchange planned at 8th Street on the Sawgrass Expressway is expected to open to traffic in FY 2031, a new interchange planned at Taft Vineland Road on the Turnpike Mainline-SR 91 is expected to open to traffic in FY 2031, and new ramps are being added to the Kissimmee / St. Cloud South interchange on the Turnpike Mainline-SR 91 expected to open to traffic in FY 2031.
+Beyond the five-year Work Program, a new interchange planned at Nolte Road on the Turnpike Mainline-SR 91 is expected to open to traffic in FY 2029, new ramps are being added to the Jog Road interchange on the Turnpike Mainline-SR 91 in FY 2030, a new interchange planned at 8th Street on the Sawgrass Expressway is expected to open to traffic in FY 2031, a new interchange planned at Taft Vineland Road on the Turnpike Mainline-SR 91 is expected to open to traffic in FY 2031, and new ramps are being added to the Kissimmee / St. Cloud South interchange on the Turnpike Mainline-SR 91 expected to open in FY 2031.